AlmaNavrbjerg/Is_nomnom/README.md

 **Is_nomnom** is a web app for discovering local ice cream shops — browse their flavours, check opening hours, and leave reviews, all in one place.

+## Description
+The purpose of our project is to build a web application featuring an interactive map of ice cream shops in Denmark.
+The website will display information about different ice cream stores, including their location, city, store name, email address, phone number, and rating on a scale from 1 to 5 stars.

+Users of the website will be able to interact with the map by clicking on different markers representing the ice cream shops.
+When selecting a marker, detailed information about the specific store will be displayed.

+The project focuses on database interaction, interactive map visualization, and user-friendly navigation

 ---

 ## Features